Grand Lake o' the Cherokees: Recreation

 The lake is a popular destination for entertainment in the Green Country region.
-There are a number of shows in the area, as well as resorts, and a sixty-seven-foot long, twin deck paddle wheel riverboat called the Cherokee Queen, which has been in operation since the 1940s.
-Consistently ranked among the top bass fishing lakes in the United States, Grand also houses a wide variety of other sport and non-sport fishing.
-Due to its predictable winds, it attracts sailboaters from across the country as well.
+A number of shows are in the area, as well as resorts, and a 67-foot-long, twin-deck, paddle-wheel riverboat called the Cherokee Queen, which has been in operation since the 1940s.
+Consistently ranked among the top bass fishing lakes in the United States, Grand Lake also houses a wide variety of other sport and nonsport fishing.
+Due to its predictable winds, it attracts sailboaters from across the country, as well.